 Although not as popular as some of the “branded” designer dogs, such as the Cavapoo or the Pom a Pug, the German Shepherd cross Labrador is starting to get the attention it deserves.
 And rightly so; this very smart and very active crossbreed will make the perfect pet for the right owner.

 The Lab mix German Shepherd dog is an amazing family pet who gets along with children and other pets.
-Although it is difficult to define the temperament of a crossbreed as you can never know what traits will the mixed breed inherit from both its parents, the Sheprador is a even-tempered dog.
+Although it is difficult to define the temperament of a crossbreed as you can never know what traits the mixed breed will inherit from both its parents, the Sheprador is an even-tempered dog.

 Let's find out more about the Sheprador dog, its personality, physical characteristics, origins and more.

 Origins of the German Shepherd cross Labrador

 The German Shepherd cross Labrador is considered to be a designer dog.
 This term appeared in 1980 and describes matings between two different breeds.
 Designer breeders started to create this mixed breed around 1990 in North America.
 Breeders wanted to mix the German Shepherd and the Labrador to minimize health problems that could affect these two respective breeds and create an extraordinary family companion and watchdog.
 It's important to note that when mixing two breeds together, you can never assume which personality traits the puppy will get from both its parents.
 In order to better understand this special crossbreed, let's take a quick look at their parent breeds.